Solar panels and systems

 potentially attracting financial incentives from your retail energy provider.

-Some people install as many solar panels as they can fit on their roof, but the most cost-effective approach is to choose a system whose size suits your needs.
+Some people install as many solar panels as they can fit on their roof.
+However, the most cost-effective approach is to choose a system size that suits your needs.

 How net meters can reduce your electricity bill